The Right GPT

 A: Macs use Apple’s unified memory + Metal acceleration (no CUDA).
 NVIDIA GPUs are still faster for raw diffusion workloads, especially at high resolutions or with complex extensions.
 On a modern M3/M4 with 16–32 GB, expect 5–40 seconds per image (vs. 1–5 sec on a good RTX card).
 Use quantized/fp8 models, lower steps (20–30), and resolutions like 768×768 + hires fix for best speed.

 Q4: Should I use Draw Things, Diffusion Bee, A1111/Forge, or ComfyUI?
-A:

 • Draw Things → Best for beginners/fast native performance/simple UI.
 Great ControlNet, LoRA, inpainting support.